The Impact of Connectivity on the Production and Diffusion of Knowledge: Large- n Limits of Equilibria in Erd o s-R enyi Graphs

-\textbf{Rapid fall of exploration in the global regime (small $\beta$ and $\lambda \approx 1$).} As figure \ref{fig: rapid_rise} shows there is a rapid tightening of the exploration region in the global connections, when $\lambda$ increases from values just below $1$ to the ones just above.
-Specifically, the marginal impact of increasing $\lambda$ on the exploration threshold $\overline{\pi}^{\text{global}}_\infty$ changes greatly at $\lambda=1$.
+\paragraph{Rapid fall of exploration in the global regime (small $\beta$ and $\lambda \approx 1$).} As Figure~\ref{fig: rapid_rise} illustrates, there is a rapid tightening of the exploration region in the case of global connections as $\lambda$ increases from values slightly below $1$ to values just above.
+More precisely, the marginal effect of increasing $\lambda$ on the exploration threshold $\bar\pi^{\text{global}}_\infty$ undergoes a significant shift at $\lambda=1$.
 This effect is more significant when $\beta$ is close to zero, which is the most relevant region in the innovation and entrepreneurship research, when the probability of success is extremely small.